hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-provision-swift-node.md

 You must add a server to the cloud inventory so that you can scale out Swift nodes.

-Perform the following steps to add physical server for a scale-out Swift:
+Perform the following steps to add a physical server for a scale-out Swift:

 1. Get the server details: